-The first fire insurance company in the world, Hamburger Feuerkasse (Hamburg Fire Office), was established in 1676 upon the realization that earlier guild-based mutual aid arrangements were insufficient in dealing with fires that destroyed many businesses and households simultaneously.
+The first fire insurance company in the world, Hamburger Feuerkasse (Hamburg Fire Office), was established in 1676 upon the realization that earlier guild-based mutual aid arrangements were insufficient for dealing with fires that destroyed many businesses and households simultaneously.
 Similarly in the UK, it was a large-scale catastrophe — the Great Fire of London in 1666 — that triggered the launch of the domestic fire insurance industry.

 At first, individual UK insurance companies employed their own fire brigades and issued ‘fire marks’ to be displayed on buildings that were insured so that firefighters could recognize which ones to try and save first.
 Unsurprisingly, fire insurers quickly realized that the spread of fire could not care less about the distinction between insured and uninsured buildings.
-In London, they thus pooled their resources into a municipal authority that established a firefighting service willing and capable of effectively responding to fires no matter the location.
+In London, they thus pooled their resources into a municipal authority that established a firefighting service willing and capable of effectively responding to fires regardless of location.
 Insurance companies continued to issue fire marks and were known to provide bonuses to firefighters who managed to save insured buildings by prioritizing them during fires but, at least in principle, the fire department was now serving the community as a whole.

 Two organizations in particular played a key role in the development of standardized fire and building codes.
-The first was Underwriters’ Electrical Bureau, later known as Underwriters Laboratories, which was established in 1894 by the NBFU to develop a unified approach to the safety of electrical technology through research, testing, and analysis.
+The first was Underwriters’ Electrical Bureau, later known as Underwriters Laboratories, which was established in 1894 by the NBFU to develop a unified approach to the safety of electrical technology through research and testing.
 The second was National Fire Protection Association (NFPA), first organized in 1896 to develop a standard for sprinklers but later responsible for administering and publishing various other guidelines on fire safety.
 Adhering to these increasingly uniform standards quickly became the most important factor determining fire insurance premiums.
 In 1905, for example, the use of appropriately installed sprinklers reduced premiums by as much as 50–60%.

 Having realized that paying losses was only a small part of the fire insurance business, US insurance companies thus established themselves at the forefront of fire prevention.
 Today, more than a hundred years since its birth, the NFPA continues to function as a nonprofit organization with over 65,000 members globally, including not just insurance providers but also engineers, elected officials, manufacturers of safety equipment, and other professionals whose input is relevant for the continued improvement of fire safety.
 To reduce regional fragmentation, the NFPA fire codes have been widely used as the basis for local building codes, which in turn provide essential guidance to architects, manufacturers, and the construction industry.